3v401/HPC_tools/tools/interdependency_checkers/venv_vs_repo_checker/README.md

   3. unique: return dictionary in column format for keyn: value1
   4. different: return dictionary in column format for keyn: value1!=value2

-Also generate an output.txt with the following extructure (to introduce into an google sheets excel)
+Also generate an output.txt of the complete dictionary (selection "all") with the following extructure (to introduce into an google sheets excel and check it)

 extension_name venv Stages/2024